Swim Meet Job List

 Set up grill, cook hot dogs and hamburgers during the meet, clean/put away grill (4:30 to close)

-* Requires standing for long periods of time, understanding of food safety for raw meats, and lifting/dragging 40lbs.
+* Requires standing for long periods of time, understanding of food safety for raw meats, safely operating a propane grill, and lifting/dragging 40lbs.

 Swim Meet Support

 Swim meet support consists of jobs that supply ancillary support for home and away swim meets.
-Setting up shade, making sure the younger swimmers get to the blocks in the right order and on time, or getting the ribbons ready for the teams to hand out to their swimmers.
+Setting up shade, making sure the younger swimmers get to the blocks in the right order and on time, or getting the ribbons ready for the teams to hand out to their swimmers are a few examples of what we need to run a swim meet.

 Shade Brigade